Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 - Intermediate computation values (`carry`, `bit_a`, `bit_b`)

 *In the VM*:
-States are *explicit*—represented by the combination of:
+States are *explicit*--represented by the combination of:

 ```c
 typedef struct {